open-contracting/standard-development-handbook/docs/meta/style_guide.rst

 -  "metadata" not "meta-data" or "meta data"
 -  to describe the "-" character, "hyphen" not "dash"

+For procurement concepts:

+-  "organization" not "party" or "entity", except in cases like "procuring entity" or "third party"
+-  "bid" not "tender", which is already used to describe the opportunity or solicitation

 When describing JSON Schema:

 -  "field" to refer to OCDS fields, like ``tender.id``